 For the first time in recovery, I was able to accept all the things that I would normally use as excuses to drink.
 I accepted that I had to start from scratch, that I had to rebuild relationship’s, that I was not well, that it was going to take time, and that I could NEVER drink a drop of alcohol again.

-I’m sure the key to sobriety for me was being able to accept all these things, talking honestly and knowing what support and structure I needed around me from previous attempts at recovery and rehab.
+I’m sure the key to sobriety for me was being able to accept all these things.
+Along with talking honestly and knowing what support and structure I needed around me from previous attempts at recovery and rehab.

 I didn’t know it back on that first sober day in 2016, but if I just put everything into my recovery and sobriety, everything else that was broken would repair over time.
 Ultimately giving me a foundation to build the life I always wanted.

 I am not writing all this for praise.
 Trust me, I’ve done far more in my life that I’m not proud of than what I’ve achieved.
 But that was then, and this is now.
-The reason I’m writing this is to show anyone who is struggling out there, that no matter how low you get, there is a way back.
+The reason I’m writing this is to show anyone who is struggling, no matter how low you get, there is a way back.

 You can beat your demons and achieve anything.
 The mountain will seem like Everest at the beginning, but if you focus on your sobriety, everything else will come in time with hard work.